elixir-cldr/cldr_calendars/README.md

 `Cldr Calendars` allows month-based calendars to be defined based upon the first or last gregorian month of the year for that calendar.

 Of course sometimes we also want to refer to weeks within a year although this is less common than refering to days within months.
-Nevertheless, a momth-based calendar can also take advantage of `:first_day` and `:min_days` to determine how to calculate weeks for month-based calendars too.
+Nevertheless, a month-based calendar can also take advantage of `:first_day` and `:min_days` to determine how to calculate weeks for month-based calendars too.

 Here's how we define each of the three example calendars above: